MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-in-powershell.md

 ---

-## Pass parameters in a URL with a query string
+## Pass parameters in a URL containing a query string

 Question marks in URLs indicate the end of the URL and the beginning of a query string.
 Here's an example that opens step 3 in [Learn to use the Azure CLI](./get-started-tutorial-3-use-variables.md): `https://learn.microsoft.com/en-us/cli/azure/get-started-tutorial-2-environment-syntax?view=azure-cli-latest&tabs=powershell`.
 The `?view=azure-cli-latest` causes the latest version of the article to be instantiated.